iERA proselytizes in Oslo Norway

 About Subboor Ahmad

-Subboor Ahmad is a speaker for the Islamic Education and Research Academy (iERA), who, like many speakers of the iERA, made a name for himself at Speaker’s Corner in Hyde Park, London.
+Subboor Ahmad (also sometimes spelled Subboor Ahmed) is a speaker for the Islamic Education and Research Academy (iERA), who, like many speakers of the iERA, made a name for himself at Speaker’s Corner in Hyde Park, London.
 Ahmad attended City University London for engineering, though it cannot be confirmed if, or when, he graduated.
-He specializes in arguing for God’s existence and aspects surrounding proselytization.
-He can be found lecturing at colleges and universities, in addition to occasionally appearing on “The Big Debates”, “The Dawah Show” (Ramadan TV), and “Face the Faith”.
+Current iERA materials note he is pursuing a postgraduate degree in the philosophy of science.
+He specializes in arguing for God’s existence and aspects surrounding proselytization, with a particular focus on biological evolution.
+He can be found guest lecturing at colleges and universities, in addition to occasionally appearing on “The Big Debates”, “The Dawah Show” (Ramadan TV), and “Face the Faith”.
 According to Mission Dawah, Ahmad also manages iERA’s publishing company, One Reason.

 “Subboor Ahmed.”
 Islamic Education and Research Academy.
-IERA, n.d.
+IERA, 6 January 2018.

 About Hamza Tzortzis